 Background:

-In recent years, the risk of severe wildfires has been increasing due to weather phenomena (e.g., sequences of wet and drought years) and recent urban expansion into woodland areas that are vulnerable to wildfire.
+In recent years, the risk of severe wildfires in Texas has been increasing due to sequences of wet and drought years and urban expansion into woodland areas that are vulnerable to wildfire.
 During the year 2010, Texas experienced higher amounts of rainfall, which produced more fuel for fires in the following year.
 In 2011, the state of Texas declared a state of emergency due to the uproar of fires.
-There were record breaking high temperatures, very low humidity, and precipitation changes as a result of La Niña in the winter of 2010 causing a devastating amount of wildfires.
-La Niña, which triggers extreme changes in climate, caused a major drought in the state of Texas due to the high water temperatures in the tropical Pacific during the winter season.
-During the fire season of 2011, Texas wildfires scorched nearly 4,000,000 acres of Texas grasslands, forests, and urban areas destroying 2,947 homes, and costing homeowners over $100 million.
-Wildfires and drought caused farms in Texas to raise prices due to low crop yields.
-The combined economic damages in Texas caused by wildfires and droughts in 2011 totaled over $5.2 billion (Smith).
+There were record-breaking high temperatures, very low humidity, and precipitation changes as a result of La Niña in the winter of 2010, all of which contributed to a devastating wildfire season.
+La Niña, which triggers extreme changes in climate, caused a major drought due to the high water temperatures in the tropical Pacific during the winter season.
+During the fire season of 2011, wildfires scorched nearly 4,000,000 acres of Texas grasslands, forests, and urban areas destroying 2,947 homes, and costing homeowners over $100 million.
+Wildfires and drought caused farms to raise prices due to low crop yields.
+The combined economic damages in Texas caused by wildfires and droughts in 2011 totaled over $5.2 billion (Smith, date).

 Many studies and methodologies have been utilized to try to understand and mitigate risks and damages caused by wildfires.
-Some of the main components for assessing fire risk are understanding vegetative fuel types and fuel loads.
-A map that displays fuel type shows the distribution of different types of vegetation and how they react to wildfire.
+Two main factors used in assessing fire risk are vegetative fuel types and fuel loading.
+A map that displays fuel types shows the distribution of different types of vegetation and how they react to wildfire.
 Fuel load maps estimate the amount of combustible vegetation.

 Project Objectives:

 The focus of this project was to create fuel type and fuel load maps for the state of Texas.
 Some of the challenges inherent in creating these types of maps are the large spatial scale combined with the variable temporal characteristics of natural fuels.
-NASA Earth Observations provide a platform for evaluating wildfire fuel across a range of temporal and spatial scales.
-The suite of Landsat satellites provides the necessary resolution (30m) to detect the various types of vegetation, but each scene covers a small area and lacks the temporal resolution to adequately record changes over time.
-MODIS (Moderate Resolution Imaging Spectrometer) on the other hand has a twice- daily temporal resolution and covers large areas in each scene, but has a coarser resolution (250-1000m).
-In order to overcome this, the relative strengths of two satellite sensors were combined so that the temporal advantages of MODIS could be applied to Landsat data, and the spatial advantages of Landsat could be applied to MODIS data.
+NASA Earth observations provide a platform for evaluating wildfire fuels across a range of temporal and spatial scales.
+The suite of Landsat satellites provides the necessary spatial resolution (30m) to detect the various types of vegetation, but each scene covers a small area and lacks the temporal resolution to adequately record changes over time.
+MODIS (Moderate Resolution Imaging Spectrometer), on the other hand, has a twice- daily temporal resolution and covers large areas in each scene, but has a coarser spatial resolution (250-1000m).
+In order to overcome this, the relative strengths of the two satellite sensors were combined so that the temporal advantages of MODIS could be applied to Landsat data, and the spatial advantages of Landsat could be applied to MODIS data.

-MODIS and Landsat 8 OLI (Operation Lands Imagery) were used to calculate vegetation indices such as NDVI and EVI and to produce land cover classifications based on vegetation types.
+MODIS and Landsat 8 OLI (Operational Land Imager) data products were used to calculate vegetation indices such as NDVI and EVI and to produce land cover classifications based on vegetation types.
 These products were used to calculate fuel type and fuel load maps.
-Fusion techniques were then used to create Landsat scale versions of these products based on corresponding MODIS data.
+Fusion techniques were then used to create Landsat-scale versions of these products based on corresponding MODIS data.

-MODIS scale products were also generated to cover the entire state that are capable of representing more current conditions than the Landsat based models which take years to produce.
+MODIS-scale products were also generated to cover the entire state that are capable of representing more current conditions than the Landsat-based models which take years to produce.
 This provided Texas with the ability to create fuel maps based on near real-time data.
 The project produced a model with the ability to input MODIS data and output a fuel load map based on the conditions recorded on any particular day.

 Study Area: